GrigoriiAnfalov/CS3773-Group6-Summer2026/Product_Backlog.md

 * Make an Item Edit page
 * Make a Button to go to the orders page

 ## In Orders page
-* Show all currently placed orders
-* Add a button to show information about an order
+* Make a view order information view
-* Add buttons to sort by time, customer, dollar amount
-* Add button for order execution

 ## Overall
 * Possible changes to the Orders page